Everything You Need to Know When Buying a Chevy Impala

 Which Impala year lasts the longest?

 The Impalas with the most longevity are the tenth-generation Chevy Impalas, with the 2015 and 2019 model years often getting great reviews.
-These models are the most up-to-date and utilize all of the safety features that should be in a newer vehicle.
+These models are the most up-to-date and utilize all the safety features in a newer vehicle.
 Chevrolet took everything they learned from the issues with previous incarnations and designed a vehicle with no recalls and very few reliability issues.

 Which Chevy Impala year should I avoid?